spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 ### Prometheus

 Prometheus is a popular pull-based time series database that pulls the metrics from the target applications from preconfigured endpoints.
 Prometheus needs to be regularly provided with the URLs of the target applications to monitor.
 This task is delegated to a component called Service Discovery, which is usually a platform-specific implementation.
-The Data Flow server provides a standalone Service Discovery service that uses the Data Flow `/runtime/apps` REST endpoint to compute the URL locations of the deployed application’s Prometheus endpoints.
+The Spring Cloud Data Flow server provides a standalone Service Discovery service that uses the Data Flow `/runtime/apps` REST endpoint to compute the URL locations of the deployed application’s Prometheus endpoints.

 To enable Micrometer’s Prometheus meter registry for Spring Cloud Stream application starters, set the following properties.